FHA Streamline Refinance: Pros, Cons, and Rates

 The FHA Streamline Refinance program is a simplified version of a mortgage refinance for borrowers who already have a loan backed by the Federal Housing Administration (FHA).
 It’s possible for borrowers to refinance without a new property appraisal, credit check, or income verification — but owners do have to be current on their existing FHA mortgage.

-We’ll explore exactly what is an FHA Streamline Refinance, how it works, what the requirements are, the process of getting one, and what the benefits are to help you determine if this program is right for you.
+To help you determine if this program is right for you, we’ll explore exactly what is an FHA Streamline Refinance, how it works, what the requirements for applying are, and what the benefits could be.

 What Is an FHA Streamline Refinance?